kaushik-rishi/lockdown-bots-scraping/README.md

 # Web-Scraping-Project
 **Web scraping project for IIITS - IOTA Hackathon**

+This is a utility tool comprising of three favourite topics during the quarnatine
+- May be you want the check the movie revenues
+- Need Friends Codeforces rating updates during coding in a click
+- Covid - 19 Updates in a click

 # Setup
 ----
 > You could also setup a virtual environment for this